UMass FAQ For Freshmen & Transfers

 What are credits?
 What do they mean?
 How many do I have to take?
 What is my Academic Level based off my credits?

-Credits are usually indicative of a course’s workload.
-Typically, you will see 4-credit courses.
-Some are 3.
+Credits are usually indicative of a course's workload.
+Typically, you will see 4-credit courses (these usually mean several lecture sessions and one discussion section per week).
+Some are 3 (no discussion section).
 Seminars are 1 credit.
 Depending on your major and how intensive it is/how many courses you have to take, you will choose x number of courses per semester.
 Talk to your advisor about this.

 I came in with some credits for some classes (to my knowledge).
 How do I check if I actually got credit for it?
 How do I check where the rest of my requirements for gen-eds and major are?